chessworld/oebsp-reference-server/README.md

 ### Building

-You can run `npm build` to build new binaries of the application into the `build` directory.
+You can run `yarn build` to build new binaries of the application into the `build` directory.